How Shuttle Visibility in Command Center Works

 Look at Location or Permissions and make sure that location access is allowed at the highest possible level.

-Look at Cellular Data, Mobile Data, or Data Usage and make sure that the use of cellular data, background data, unrestricted data, and/or data saver is allowed.
+Look at Cellular Data, Mobile Data, or Data Usage and make sure that the use of cellular data, background data, and/or unrestricted data is allowed.

 5. Make Sure Phone’s Location Services are Turned On